-Kei Koga is assistant professor at the Public Policy and Global Affairs Programme, School of Social Sciences, Nanyang Technological University (NTU) and affiliated with S. Rajaratnam School of International Studies (RSIS), NTU.
-He has published on topics that include East Asian security, US and Japanese foreign policies, the US-Japan alliance, and ASEAN.
-His recent publication includes a book “Reinventing Regional Security Institutions in Asia and Africa” (Routledge 2017), and his articles appear in International Studies Review (by International Studies Association), Chinese Journal of International Politics, Australian Journal of International Affairs, Journal of Contemporary China, and Pacific Review.
+Kei Koga is associate professor/ head of division at the Public Policy and Global Affairs Programme, School of Social Sciences, Nanyang Technological University (NTU) and affiliated with S. Rajaratnam School of International Studies (RSIS), NTU.
+He has published on topics that include East Asian/Indo-Pacific security, US and Japanese foreign policies, the US-Japan alliance, and ASEAN.
+His recent publication includes a book “Managing Great Power Politics: ASEAN, Institutional Strategy, and the South China Sea” (Palgrave 2022), and his articles appear in International Affairs, International Studies Review, Chinese Journal of International Politics, Cambridge Review of International Affairs, Journal of Contemporary China, and Pacific Review.
 He received his Ph.D. in International Relations at the Fletcher School of Law and Diplomacy, Tufts University.

 Articles by Kei Koga